RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics: Empirical Results

 \section{Empirical Results}

-In this section, we demonstrate the effectiveness of \ours on two key tasks: (1) mRNA sequence optimization and (2) mRNA sequence interpolation.
-The first task is broadly relevant to applications in therapeutics and synthetic biology.
-For example, enhancing the translation efficiency and stability of an mRNA vaccine can increase its protein yield and persistence, thereby boosting therapeutic efficacy while reducing the required dose.
-The second task facilitates the exploration of intermediate variants.
-This can provide insights into the functional landscape of regulatory elements within mRNAs of interest.
+We evaluate \ours on property-optimized mRNA sequence generation across multiple biologically relevant settings.
+The goal is to improve target properties such as translation efficiency and stability while preserving the biological viability of the generated sequences.
+To this end, we conducted comprehensive experiments to analyze the property gains, biological viability, efficiency, and optimization trajectories.

-\subsection{Experimental Settings}
+\subsection{Experimental settings}

-\paragraph{Datasets and tasks} We evaluate \ours on three mRNA datasets that capture diverse contexts and experimental designs.
-The optimization objectives are underlined. \begin{enumerate}[leftmargin=16pt, topsep=0pt, itemsep=0pt, parsep=0pt] \item \texttt{Zebrafish} includes five subsets of zebrafish 5'~UTR, experimentally measured using nascent protein-transducing ribosome affinity purification~\citep{NaPTRAP}, a massively parallel reporter assay to quantify translation control.
-It spans various stages and conditions of development, and each subset contains approximately 11,000 5'~UTR sequences each with 124 nucleotides along with annotations on \underline{translation efficiency}. \item \texttt{OpenVaccine} contains 2,400 mRNA sequences devised for COVID-19 mRNA vaccines, each with 107 nucleotides~\citep{Openvaccine}.
-They are collected with degradation profiles under multiple conditions, quantified to \underline{mRNA stability} relevant to vaccine design. \item \texttt{Ribosome-loading} is a large-scale library of approximately 260,000 5'~UTR sequences each with 50 nucleotides~\citep{Optimus_5_prime}, paired with pseudouridine-modified coding sequences of enhanced green fluorescent protein.
-The sequences are annotated on \underline{mean ribosome load}, a property that reflects translation efficiency. \end{enumerate}
+\paragraph{Datasets and the properties to optimize} We evaluated \ours on three mRNA datasets that capture diverse contexts and experimental designs.
+The optimization objectives are underlined. \begin{enumerate}[leftmargin=16pt, topsep=0pt, itemsep=4pt, parsep=0pt] \item \texttt{OpenVaccine} contains 2,400 mRNA sequences devised for COVID-19 mRNA vaccines, each with 107 nucleotides~\cite{Openvaccine}.
+The target property is mRNA \underline{stability}, which is directly relevant to vaccine performance. \item \texttt{Zebrafish} consists of 5 subsets of zebrafish 5' UTR mRNAs each with 124 nucleotides, comprising more than 55,000 sequences in total~\cite{zebrafish_data}.
+The target property is \underline{translation efficiency}, which measures how effectively an mRNA sequence is translated into protein. \item \texttt{Ribosome} is a large-scale dataset of approximately 260,000 5' UTR mRNA sequences, each with 50 nucleotides~\cite{Optimus_5_prime}.
+The target property is the \underline{mean ribosome load}, defined as the average number of ribosomes bound to the mRNA during translation. \end{enumerate}

+Our main experiments follow the design in Figure~\ref{fig:experimental_setup}.
+We train an oracle sequence-to-property model~(panel a), train each optimization method using only the train and validation data~(panel b), apply each method to improve sequences initialized from the unseen test set~(panel c), and report gains and success rates using the oracle so all methods being compared are scored fairly~(panel d).